(CNN) -- Here's some background information about NASCAR, the National Association of Stock Car Auto Racing.

 The stock car's large engine allows it to reach speeds of 200 miles per hour.

-NASCAR runs the Sprint Cup Series, the Nationwide Series, and the Craftsman Truck Series.
+NASCAR runs the Sprint Cup Series, the top series, the Nationwide Series, the second series, and the Camping World Truck Series, which is for racing trucks only.

-Restrictor plates, which slow cars down, are used at Talladega and Daytona International speedways.
-The reason is due to the high banks found at both tracks.
-The first time restrictor plates were used was in 1971.
+Restrictor plates, which slow cars down, are used at Talladega and Daytona International Speedways, because of the high banks found at both tracks.
+They were used for the first time in 1971.

-NASCAR has varying colored flags, with different meanings, to direct drivers: - Green: This flag is used to signal the beginning of the race and any restarts. - Yellow : The track is not clear, slow down and hold your position behind the pace car.
-This flag is used to signal an accident, debris caused by contact or mechanical failure, or weather-related issues. - Red: Cars must go to a designated location and stop immediately due to a safety issue. - White: There is one lap remaining in the race. - Checkered: The race is over.
+NASCAR has varying colored flags, with different meanings, to direct drivers: - Green: Signals the beginning of the race and any restarts. - Yellow : The track is not clear, slow down and hold your position behind the pace car.
+This flag is used to signal an accident, debris caused by contact or mechanical failure, or weather-related issues. - Red: Cars must go to a designated location and stop immediately due to a safety issue. - White: There is one lap remaining in the race. - Black and White Checkered: The race is over!

-Richard Petty has the most career wins of any racer with 200 wins.
+Statistics: Richard Petty has the most career wins of any racer, with 200 wins.
 He is known as the "King" of stock -car racing.

 NASCAR History : Pre-1947- Early stock car races are held on local beaches and streets.

 December 1947 - NASCAR is formed by amateur stock car driver and gas station owner William H.G.
-(Bill) France, Sr., who lived in Daytona Beach, Florida.
+(Bill) France, Sr., from Daytona Beach, Florida.

 February 15, 1948 - The first NASCAR sanctioned race is held on Daytona's beach course.
 Red Byron, from Atlanta, wins the event.